Cricopharyngeal spasm: Diagnosis

-These spasms are frequently misunderstood by the patient to be cancer due to the 'lump in the throat' feeling (Globus pharyngis) that is symptomatic of this syndrome.
+These spasms are frequently misunderstood by the patient to be cancer due to the 'lump in the throat' feeling (globus pharyngeus) that is symptomatic of this syndrome.

 All the anatomic examinations can appear normal despite the condition.
 The throat endoscopy can objectify that nothing is stuck, that there is no lesion or inflammation.
 The barium swallow can miss that the sphincter is hypertonic if it does not happen during the examination, or if the sphincter still relaxes enough for the food bolus to go through.
 The esophageal manometry cannot detect any abnormal wave.

 The cricopharyngeal spasms ("feeling that something is stuck") occur in the cricopharyngeal part of the inferior pharyngeal constrictor muscle, at the bottom of the throat.
 They cause muscle tension on the cricoid cartilage, leading to a globus feeling.
 Pharyngeal spasms, a more common source of a globus feeling, cause tension on the thyroid cartilage.
 They move up and down, left and right in the pharyngeal muscles.
 Both may be present.

 The patient complains about the signs and symptoms enumerated above.
 The pain causes dry deglutition and dry deglutition adds to the pain, triggering a vicious circle.
-The spams start after dry deglutition, after the meals or randomly during the day.
+The spasms start after dry deglutition, after the meals or randomly during the day.
 They can start (and stop) brutally.
 Or softly, by the feeling that a small pill is stuck, frictions around it, then the impression that a ball is stuck.
 When the spasms last long they can give the impression of a knife stabbed in the throat.

 The cricopharyngeal spasms can be, for instance, formally diagnosed as part of the more general condition.
 For instance, did the patient recently encounter other symptoms of the generalized anxiety disorder?
 Does the patient have neurovegetative symptoms?
 Are there symptoms of dysautonomia?
 Is there evidence of a lack of serotonin, like no sleep (melatonin is generated from serotonin)?
 Is there any other psychiatric condition?

 Cricopharyngeal spasms remain a rare symptom.
 Difficulties for the patient to describe an unusual symptom and for the practitioners to figure out the condition can entail a prompt diagnosis.